 Integrating Digital Literacy into Your Existing Curriculum: 4 Strategies

-Although the subject of digital literacy is broad, it does not always require an entirely new class or to take the place of other programs.
+Although the subject of digital literacy is broad, it does not always require an entirely new class or take the place of other programs.
 Instead, digital literacy fits well into the existing class structure at any school.
 Here are four ideas for implementing a digital literacy program into your existing curriculum.

 Strategy 1: Refocus Lab Time with Digital Literacy